afo/dataXprague/README.md

 This is the official Github repository for the 2 day Masterclass.

 #### High level outline:
-* **Day 1:** Introduction to AI and Overview, Project Setup, Code Samples and Introduction to Data Analytics,  Business & Venture Applications, Get Value from your Data
+* **Day 1:** Introduction to AI and Overview, Project Setup, Code Samples and Introduction to Data Analytics,  Business & Venture Applications, Blockchain overview, Get Value from your Data
-* **Day 2:** Innovation Leadership, Challenges in Data Science, Project Updates and Architecture, Big Data and Cloud Computing, The Future of Data Strategies, Reflection and Next Steps
+* **Day 2:** Innovation Leadership, Challenges in Data Science, Project Updates and Architecture, Big Data and Cloud Computing, The Future of Data Strategies, Advanced topics, Reflection and Next Steps

 <a href='https://data-x.blog'>
 <img src='https://img.shields.io/badge/Data--X-Berkeley-yellow.svg'>